ssbc/fusion-identity-spec/README.md

  - Following a fusion identity for replication

 Out of scope for first version:
- - private invite flow (membership)
+ - Private invite flow (membership)
  - Can be used in authorisation logic
  - Can be part of private groups